bitmotive/bark-role-baseline/README.md

 BARK: BASELINE
 =========

-BASELINE configuration of a Linux server with limited assumptions on purpose.
+BASELINE configuration of a Linux server with sane defaults.

 Assumes you want to install a default package set, configure NTP, and setup initial firewall rules.